What is Long Term Care Insurance (LTCi)?

 Preparing for retirement can be difficult due to the uncertainty of costs and all of the items which must be considered.

-It is important to prepare for the care you may need within your retirement and securing sufficient insurance to provide that care.
+It is important to prepare for the care you may need within your retirement and secure sufficient insurance to provide that care.

 The effect of poor planning and advances in modern medicine can create a perfect storm of issues.